dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 ## **Worker Thread**

 A separate thread to treat all the health checkers that should not interfere in the main thread's event loop.
-This thread is created when the `ServiceStateManager` class is initialized and you've **enabled it via configuration**.
+This thread is created when the `Manager` class is initialized and you've **enabled it via configuration**.

 __ATTENTION__: the worker thread code should be in a separate file from the master thread code.
 Check the [configuration section](#configuration) for more details on its configuration.

-Inside its file, you should register functions in the `HealthCheckerWorker` via the `addHealthChecker` function.
+Inside its file, you should register functions in the `Worker` via the `addHealthChecker` function.
 It will create a node.js `Interval` to periodically call the passed function.